 • Search/planning algorithms in games and decision processes

 One question I’m currently thinking about: When is it suboptimal to model the world as adversarial when it’s actually stochastic/i.i.d.?
-When do ML practitioners have a good reason not to adopt a “regret minimization” approach?
+When does one have a good reason not to adopt a “regret minimization” approach?

 Practical Techniques